chiangs/TjekTjek/readme.md

 User CRUD
 1. Create Account - Done
 2. Encrypted password - Done
-3. Update User Account info - Working on DAO/Controller
+3. Update User Account info - Working on DAO/Controller stubbed
-4. Deactivate User Account - Working on DAO/Controller, need to check ability to login and routing.
+4. Deactivate User Account - Works, but fix routing if deactivated, fix login if no account. - route to create account

 To-Do CRUD
 1. Create from any view via modal and persist to DB-